 Things You Didn’t Know About Mork & Mindy

 The Happy Days spin-off Mork & Mindy, which aired from 1978 to 1982, is famous for launching Robin Williams’ career.
-Williams, who starred on the sitcom as Mork, played an alien who comes to Earth from the planet Ork in a small, one-Orkan egg-shaped spaceship and, while the premiere might seem a big odd, it was a huge hit with viewers.
+Williams, who starred on the sitcom as Mork, played an alien who comes to Earth from the planet Ork in a small, one-Orkan egg-shaped spaceship and, while the premise might seem a big odd, it was a huge hit with viewers.
 Even though the show only lasted for four seasons and was cancelled more than 30 years ago, it’s still an important part of pop culture, so here are 10 things you didn’t know about the ABC sitcom:

 10. Robin Williams’ Audition